Requirements for Students

 Most rotary tattoo machines will work for the micropigmentation procedures learned in Jody Stoski Paramedical Tattoo Academy.
 The key requirements of the machine selected is that they should have a voltage range of 6-12 volts (industry standard), a stroke length of 3mm is optimal (up to 4mm is fine as well).
 Needle cartridges fit universally across this class of machine.

 Jody uses two different machines.
 The Cheyenne Hawk tattoo machine and the OMNIA Wireless rotary device in her training videos.
-The Cheyenne machine is available to purchase online, along with needle cartridges at cheyennetattoo.com while the OMNIA Wireless is available from Hyve Beauty (use code Jody15 to save 15%).
+The Cheyenne machine is available to purchase online, along with needle cartridges at cheyennetattoo.com while various wireless machines are available from Hyve Beauty (use code Jodystoski10 to save on kits)).
 However it’s best to stick with the machine and brand you are used to and feel most comfortable using.

 For microneedling specifically, you may use the same machine that you tattoo with or if you prefer you may also use the following option from Dr Pen.